EIvimeyCook/READMEBuilder/README.md

 ## Citation

-If READMEBuilder helps with your work, please cite it (adjust the year as needed):
+If READMEBuilder helps with your work, please cite it:

 > Ivimey-Cook, E. R. (2026). *READMEBuilder: Build high-quality READMEs for
 > reproducible research* R package.